Estate History

 During the war, the house stores priceless works from the National Gallery of Art in Washington, DC.

-William Cecil returns to Biltmore.
+William Amherst Vanderbilt Cecil returns to Biltmore.

 The Biltmore Estate Wine Company is established.

-Construction begins on a new winery in what had been the estate’s dairy.
-Mr. Cecil proclaims that it is “the most historic event since my grandfather had opened his estate to his family on Christmas Day ninety years earlier.”
-The winery opens to guests in 1985.
+Mr. Cecil proclaims it “the most historic event since my grandfather had opened his estate to his family on Christmas Day ninety years earlier.”

 The Inn on Biltmore Estate® opens.

-Vanderbilt’s initial plans in 1900 to create an inn never materialized in his lifetime.
+George Vanderbilt’s initial plans in 1900 to create an inn never materialized in his lifetime.
 The idea finally becomes a reality with The Inn on Biltmore Estate, offering guests a personal taste of Vanderbilt hospitality.

 Antler Hill Village opens.